jsguru-io/eusi-sdk-browser/README.md

 # eusi-sdk-browser
-The JS library which abstracts low level communication with **EUSI** delivery API is meant to be used from web browsers (client side code).
+The JS library which abstracts low level communication with **EUSI** delivery API is meant to be used within web browsers (client side code).

 > EUSI is API-first CMS that is user-friendly, beautifully designed and easy to use.